-🗑 See also, "Transferring contours from short axis cine series."
+See also, "Automatic contour detection in DSI series."

 - 2. Select the DSI series you want to analyze. - 3.
-Start the DSI Analysis Wizard by pressing next to 🕹 and select VDSI Analysis Wizard. - 4.
+Start the DSI Analysis Wizard by pressing next to 🕹 and select V DSI Analysis Wizard. - 4.
 In the wizard, click 🤎 and draw LV endocardial contours in each slice of the series in the Active View.
 Similarly, click V to draw LV epicardial contours in each slice of the series.

-🗑 See also, "Transferring contours from short axis cine series".
+💡 See also, "Automatic contour detection in DSI series".